 - I use Dropbox to mirror code and documents across the desktop and the laptop.
 It works great, and gives me yet another layer of redundancy for things like my open-source projects and customer code.

 Yes, it seems like an absurd number of copies of data.
 But over the years I've learned that combined failure modes can take out more copies than you might think.
 Apart from the recurring Amazon S3 charges (about $20 per month) all that went into this was one-time costs and a tiny bit of configuration time.
 It's cheap insurance.

-- Firefox - I live in the browser - and the browser I live in is not Safari (and not, for the love of God, in Internet Explorer).
-I tried Chrome and was not really impressed; for me, functionality trumps speed.
-These days I'm running Firefox 3.7 alpha builds and finding them fast and reliable.
+Firefox - I live in the browser - and the browser I live in is not Safari (and not, for the love of God, in Internet Explorer).
+I use Safari and Chrome when I'm developing browser extensions, but almost never otherwise.
+These days I'm running Firefox 11.0 alpha builds and finding them fast and reliable.
 The wealth of extensions for Firefox easily tips the balance for me.
 Among my most-used addons:

 - Adblock Plus - The main reason the internet is littered with ads is that everyone is playing "emperor's new clothes" and doesn't want to admit that they don't work.
 Soon enough the entire model (and Google's share price with it) will collapse.
 Meanwhile, I don't feel any ethical duty to look at them or let them take up my bandwidth.